-Many potted bulbs can be saved for reuse, though hybrid Tulips will not put on the same quality of repeat show as species Tulips, Hyacinth or Narcissus.
+Many potted bulbs can be saved for reuse, though hybrid tulips will not put on the same quality of repeat show as hyacinth or narcissus.
 Fall is the optimal time to plant out saved bulbs and get the highest survival rate.
 Planting them out in spring is worth a try if you have no place for storage or are just eager to get them into the garden.
 Be sure to choose a location with well-drained soil whether planting in spring or fall.

 For fall planting:

--Plant bulbs to a depth of about 3 times their diameter.
+- The bulbs should be planted at a depth of about three times their diameter.